 5) Does the proposal lie within a 100-year floodplain?
 If so, note location on the site plan.

+No, per FEMA FIRM 5301041364C, the project is not located within a 100-year floodplain.

 6) Does the proposal involve any discharges of waste materials to surface waters?
+If so, describe the type of waste and anticipated volume of discharge.

+No, the project does not involve discharges of waste materials to surface waters.

-If so, describe the type of waste and anticipated volume of discharge. b.
-Ground Water: 1) Will groundwater be withdrawn from a well for drinking water or other purposes?
+b.
+Ground Water:

+1) Will groundwater be withdrawn from a well for drinking water or other purposes?
 If so, give a general description of the well, proposed uses and approximate quantities withdrawn from the well.
 Will water be discharged to groundwater?
 Give general description, purpose, and approximate quantities if known.

+No groundwater will be withdrawn, the campus is currently served by City of Chehalis municipal water services.

 2) Describe waste material that will be discharged into the ground from septic tanks or other sources, if any (for example: Domestic sewage; industrial, containing the following chemicals. . . ; agricultural; etc.).
-Describe the general size of the system, the number of such systems, the number of houses to be served (if applicable), or the number of animals or humans the system(s) are expected to serve. c.
-Water runoff (including stormwater): 1) Describe the source of runoff (including storm water) and method of collection and disposal, if any (include quantities, if known).
+Describe the general size of the system, the number of such systems, the number of houses to be served (if applicable), or the number of animals or humans the system(s) are expected to serve.

+No waste materials will be discharged into the ground from septic tanks or other sources.
+The campus is currently served by City of Chehalis sanitary sewer services.

+- c.
+Water runoff (including stormwater): - 1) Describe the source of runoff (including storm water) and method of collection and disposal, if any (include quantities, if known).
 Where will this water flow?
 Will this water flow into other waters?
 If so, describe.
-2) Could waste materials enter ground or surface waters?
+Stormwater will be collected in a storage rock and underdrain system beneath the synthetic turf surface.
+The underdrain system will be connected to the existing on-site drainage system which releases stormwater to the City's conveyance system at SW Kelly Avenue. - 2) Could waste materials enter ground or surface waters?
 If so, generally describe.
-3) Does the proposal alter or otherwise affect drainage patterns in the vicinity of the site?
-If so, describe. d.
+It is unlikely that waste materials will enter ground or surface waters.
+A layer of fabric will be installed beneath the gravel base section below the field surfacing to prevent sediment from entering the field under drain system and being conveyed to the City's stormwater system. - 3) Does the proposal alter or otherwise affect drainage patterns in the vicinity of the site?
+If so, describe.

+Stormwater runoff from the baseball field is currently conveyed to the City's stormwater system along SW Kelly Avenue.
+The project proposes to utilize the existing stormwater connections, therefore, drainage patterns will not be affected. - d.
 Proposed measures to reduce or control surface, ground, and runoff water, and drainage pattern impacts, if any:

+The project proposes to maintain and reconnect the existing stormwater connections to the City's conveyance system along SW Kelly Avenue to control surface water and drainage pattern impacts.